scottocorp/products-page/README.md

 This is definitely a "minimum viable product".
 More work is needed to:
 - Add the ability to page the results from the server.
+- Replace the placeholder image with real images.
 - Fix some TypeScript warnings.

 ## License